 For people working in groups

-Delivered in partnership with
+Developed and delivered in partnership with

-NHS Lothian and the University of Edinburgh
+NHS Lothian and the Institute for Music in Human and Social Development, University of Edinburgh

 Kindly supported by